jmckenna/gleanerio-notebooks/README.md

 ## About

-The start of some notebooks related to Gleaner
+The start of some notebooks related to Gleaner.io work.